- January 1, 2019

 Its descendant, model HB215LC-2, was marketed in April 2014.
 This model consumes 30% less fuel than a classic excavator model.

 Thanks to its low noise level, this Komatsu hybrid excavator is ideal for urban, night or small spaces.

 The Hitachi ZH210LC-5B hybrid excavator

 Introduced in Europe in April 2014, the Hitachi ZH210LC-5B hybrid excavator allows reducing operating costs and slightly increasing performance compared to other medium-sized models of the Zaxis-5 series.

-Its Trias HX eco-friendly hydraulic system reduces fuel consumption by 31% compared to a classic model, providing the same power, efficiency and maneuverability.
+Its Trias HX eco-friendly hydraulic system reduces fuel consumption by 31% compared to a classic model, providing the same power, efficiency, and maneuverability.

-This model also has an electric assistance system for movements with small radius of action that are propelled with electric rotation motors, contributing to reduce the fuel consumption of the machine.
+This model also has an electric assistance system for movements with a small radius of action that are propelled with electric rotation motors, contributing to reduce the fuel consumption of the machine.

 The Caterpillar 336F XE Hybrid Excavator